ConnectAI-E/GitMaya/README.md

 npx botops deploy gitmaya.botops.example.json
 ```

-or by referring to [Deploy Feishu App Bot From Scratch](https://connect-ai.feishu.cn/wiki/Qwq0wmamFiFTaXk1hfocwfpNnqf?from=from_copylink).
+or by referring to [Deploy Feishu App Bot From Scratch][Deploy Feishu App Bot From Scratch]

 ## 🛳 Self Hosting